platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 A more citeable archiving solution is guaranteed by uploading the source code and generating a Digital Object Identifier (DOI).
 There are various institutional platforms that offer this service, the most prominent one being Zenodo[^zenodo].
-Uploading source code on zenodo does not only archive the source code, it makes it citeable, too.
-To improve the findability of the upload on zenodo, one should additionally group the projects into so-called communities.
-Either there are already existing communities, or the modelling community itself decides to create a community.
+Uploading source code on Zenodo does not only archive the source code, it makes it citeable, too.
 Most of these platforms additionally offer to create versioned DOIs, meaning that each upload gets its own DOI, and there is one single DOI that represents all versions of the package.
-You should use this framework in combination with releases.
-That way, each release gets its own DOI and the contributions to the release are citable.
+Used in combination with releases, each release gets its own DOI and the contributions to the release are citable.
 Various helpers exist to automate this upload, such as Zenodo's GitHub integration[^zenodo-integration], or the hermes workflow[^hermes] [@Druskat2022].